Halfway Houses Primary School is committed to safeguarding and promoting the welfare of all children entrusted to our care.

 Staff will promote a flexible and relevant curriculum which promotes safeguarding and provides pupils with the opportunity to develop skills they need to stay safe, protect themselves and take responsibility for their own and others’ safety.

 We have adopted a software package called MyConcern to support our safeguarding arrangements.
 All adults who work in the school have a responsibility to read and understand our Child Protection Policy which is displayed on our policies page.
 All adults are also expected to read the DfE guidance: Keeping children safe in education.
+They will be trained on this every September and will sign to say that they have received the training.
+This is also part of our induction process.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

-We have one Designated Safeguarding Lead (DSL) and four Deputy Designated Safeguarding Leads (DDSL).
+We have one Designated Safeguarding Lead (DSL) and five Deputy Designated Safeguarding Leads (DDSL).
 They are:

-If you become concerned about the welfare of a child in the school, please contact either the DSL or a DDSL on: 01795 662875.
+If you become concerned about the welfare of a child in the school, please contact either the Lead DSL or a DSL on: 01795 662875.

 If you have an urgent concern about a child in the community linked to something you have seen or heard please do not wait to contact a member of school staff but contact Children’s Social Care on: 03000 411111, out of hours 03000 419419.